 A Complete Overview to DWI Checkpoints in Missouri

 DWI checkpoints in Missouri can easily turn a night out into a lifetime of legal challenges.
 Here’s what you need to know if you’ve been pulled over at a Missouri sobriety checkpoint.

-Law enforcement introduces DWI checkpoints in Missouri to keep the roadways safe.
-This enables them to apprehend violators before they hurt somebody.
+Law enforcement introduced DWI checkpoints in Missouri to keep the roadways safe.
+This enables police officers to apprehend violators and drunk drivers before they hurt somebody.
 Plus, it acts as an excellent deterrent.

 Imagine driving home tired from a long day at work or after a few drinks with friends.
 Suddenly, you see a checkpoint ahead.
 You immediately feel nervous and wonder about your constitutional protections against unreasonable searches.
 When a sobriety checkpoint is handled in a prescribed manner, they do not violate your constitutional rights.

 Missouri allows sobriety checkpoints to deter drunk drivers from operating vehicles because drunk driving has led to many accidents and deaths.
 An arrest made at DWI checkpoints would be valid in court if the law enforcement officer followed the correct procedures when setting it up.
 This includes creating a comprehensive plan and inspecting it by a senior officer.